 Why should you attend a farmers' market?

-• Get items that are fresher, better tasting and naturally ripe
+- Get produce that is fresher, better tasting, and naturally ripe

 Here is what you should bring:

-• Cooler with ice in case you have other errands to run afterwards - some items like leafy lettuce and fresh herbs are more delicate and may not hold up that well in a hot car.
+- Cooler with ice in case you have other errands to run afterwards - some items like leafy lettuce and fresh herbs may not hold up that well in a hot car.